Water-Based Vaping Breakthrough Unveiled At UKVIA Forum

 Water-based vaping technology developed by Aquios Labs and Innokin continues to impress the vaping industry

-Innokin says water-based vaping was developed to deliver smoother vapour, faster satisfaction and more accurate flavours, while enhancing the potential for harm reduction.
+Innokin say water-based vaping was developed to deliver smoother vapour, faster satisfaction and more accurate flavours, while enhancing the potential for harm reduction.
 These benefits are achieved using a proprietary e-liquid formulation with 30% water content and new vaping hardware tailored to thinner liquids.
-Independent testing by TCT Lab has demonstrated that water-based vaping reduces acetaldehyde and formaldehyde emissions by 91% and 81% respectively compared to traditional vapes.

-Now, Innokin and Aquios Labs have added another water-based vape to their portfolio with the INNOBAR C1, unveiled to harm reduction and industry experts at the UKVIA Forum.
+Now, Innokin and Aquios Labs have added another water-based vape to their portfolio with the INNOBAR C1, unveiled to industry experts at the UKVIA Forum.

 The INNOBAR C1 is the world's first pre-filled pod system to take advantage of water-based vaping technology.
-Innokin says this allows the device to "deliver next-generation performance, at a more affordable price and with less waste compared to disposable vaping devices".
 Unlike disposable devices, The INNOBAR C1 uses a rechargeable battery, combined with pre-filled "pods" to allow for enhanced performance and greatly reduced waste.

-Water-based vaping technology is now set to gain momentum in the global vaping industry, as major brands and harm reduction experts seek to find new ways to improve the efficacy of vaping products.
+Water-based vaping technology is gaining momentum in the global vaping industry, as major brands and harm reduction experts seek to find new ways to improve the efficacy of vaping products.

 Speaking at the UKVIA Forum "Innovating in the vaping sector" panel, Innokin UK Branding Manager, Benedict Jones said: "The process of listening to customers and trying to understand their challenges is central to our product strategy.
 Our goal is always to reduce the number of barriers between a transitioning smoker and a less harmful alternative.

-By integrating water-based vaping technology, INNOBAR C1 delivers smoother vapour, greater nicotine satisfaction and reduced dehydration, at a lower vaping temperature with improved chemical stability.
-We are excited to continue development of this technology with our partner Aquios Labs."
+By integrating water-based vaping technology, INNOBAR C1 delivers smoother vapour, greater nicotine satisfaction and reduced dehydration, at a lower vaping temperature with improved chemical stability."

 SOURCE Innokin Technology